The Employment Law Review: Mexico

 iv Background checks

-Under the DPL and its Regulations, background checks, credit checks and criminal record checks are allowed if the candidate for employment has granted his or her express and written consent, as such records should be considered as sensitive data.
+Under the DPL and the Regulations, background checks, credit checks and criminal record checks are allowed if the candidate for employment has granted his or her express and written consent, as such records should be considered as sensitive data.

 As proving the causes for termination and the delivery of the termination notice is difficult, it has become common practice for employers to negotiate settlements with their employees, which can be documented by either: